-The income tax benefit increased significantly by approximately \$1.0 million, from \$3.7 million for the year ended December 31, 2021 to \$4.7 million for the year ended December 31, 2022.
-The level of tax credits recoverable is linked directly to qualifying research and development expenditure incurred in any one year.
+The income tax benefit decreased significantly by approximately \$1.7 million, from \$4.7 million for the year ended December 31, 2022 to \$3.0 million for the year ended December 31, 2023, due to legislative changes that took effect in April 2023.
+The level of tax credits recoverable is linked directly to qualifying research and development expenditure incurred in any one year and the availability of trading losses.

-We expect to continue to be eligible to receive United Kingdom research and development tax credits for the year ending December 2023 and will continue to elect to receive payment of the tax credit.
-Beyond 2023, we cannot be certain to be eligible to receive this tax credit or if eligible, the amount that may be receivable due to proposed changes by HMRC to the elibility criteria.
+We expect to continue to be eligible to receive United Kingdom research and development tax credits for the year ending December 31, 2024 and will continue to elect to receive payment of the tax credit.
+The legislative changes which took effect in April 2023 have been partially reversed in early 2024 resulting in additional income tax benefit of \$0.8 million in relation to expenditure incurred during the year ended December 31, 2023 and receivable during the second quarter of 2024.
+Beyond 2024, there is no guarantee that we will be eligible to receive this tax credit or if eligible, any amount that may be receivable due to proposed changes by HMRC to the eligibility criteria would be correctly estimated.
+We expect research and development tax credits for the year ending December 31, 2024 to be lower compared to the year ended December 31, 2023.